AterLux/PhpSimpleExpression/README.md

 * Implicit string concatenation (expressions without operators in between are considered as a concatenation of their string values)
 * Parentheses

-**NOTE:** division and reminder operation handles the case, when second operand is zero, passing INF, -INF or NAN as a result.
-It made to avoid runtime warnings, if expression has division by zero
+**NOTE:** division and reminder operation handle the case, when the second operand is zero, passing INF, -INF or NAN as a result.
+It made to avoid runtime warnings if the expression has division by zero

-Numeric constants starts with digit and can contain decimal point.
+Numeric constants start with a digit and can contain the decimal point.
 String constants are enclosed in single or double quotes (`'` or `"`).
 To escape the quotes symbol itself it can be typed twice.
 Identifiers contain letters or underscore, and can contain digits (except for first char)